What is a General Obligation (GO) Bond?

-Investors who purchase the bonds will provide capital to the municipality.
-In return, the investors will be entitled to a portion of the municipality’s revenues generated from the project, as well as tax revenues.
-The revenue streams will allow the municipality to honor both the interest and principal payments of the bonds.
+Investors who purchase the bonds provide capital to the municipality.
+In return, the investors are entitled to a portion of the municipality’s revenues generated from the project, as well as tax revenues.
+The revenue streams allow the municipality to honor both the interest and principal payments of the bonds.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: